Tediore/securitt/README.md

 **Configuration**
 See config.yaml for an example config file with all configuration options and comments explaining most options.

+**Reloading configuration without restart**
+You can reload all configuration options (except MQTT settings and log level) without restarting by publishing a blank payload to `base_topic`/reload_config

 **Docker-compose**
 Example docker-compose.yaml service entry:
 ```yaml